spatialeye/NetCon/content/3 Overview/Networks/Barrier or Operational State.md

 Connections can be conducting or barring/blocking the flow of the [[./Commodity|Commodity]], i.e. opened or closed.
 The flow is assumed to be barred when isbarrier > 0, and conducting/flowing isbarrier < 0.
 Normal connections that are not operated have isbarrier = 0.

 Typical values are -1 (can be barrier) and 1 (is barring).
 Other values are reserved 'mostly barring' behavior (-2) for trickle throughput (so it is conducting a little bit, a bit like traffic in a traffic jam.
-This is used to avoid contaminations is mazed water networks.
+This is used to avoid contaminations is meshed water networks.

 Autonomous switching can also be designated.
 The value -10 means conducting is the default, but an autonomous system can switch the flow off, and 10 means barring is the default but it can be switched on autonomously.